 When someone is talking about inflation and deflation they are talking about the “exchange value of money” (Varoufakis 2017, 142), in reality this means “its relative abundance or scarcity” (Varoufakis 2017, 143) or in my understanding lots of money circulating or very little money circulating.

 Deflation – A decreasing amount of money being distributed in the economy.
-Less money to trade with causes it to be worth more so prices drop as its worth increases.
-Wage stagnation can cause this but so can lack of available credit.
-“Debt comes before surplus.”
-(Varoufakis 2017)
+Less money to trade with causes it to be worth more so prices drop as its value increases.

-It is important to understand inflation and deflation should correlate with interest rates.
-For that lets look again at the example of the POW camp.
+It is important to understand how inflation and deflation should correlate with interest rates.
+For that we look again at the example of the POW camp.
 As Varoufakis tells us even in the POW camp they created bankers.

 The difference between the real-world economy and the POW camp economy as Varoufakis points out is that the POW camp operated without outside interference.
 Whereas the outside world economy has many interferers.

-Here’s an example that illustrates just how useless this tool can be in real terms; I rented a 3 bedroom house for $180 per week in 2000 and inflation rates according to CPI have on average sat at 2.63% for the period of 2000 to 2017, twice going as high as 5 per cent over this period (ABS).
+This is my real life example that illustrates just how useless this tool can be in real terms; I rented a 3 bedroom house for $180 per week in 2000 and inflation rates according to CPI have on average sat at 2.63% for the period of 2000 to 2017, twice going as high as 5 per cent over this period (ABS).
 We can take the rent I paid in 2000 of $180 and for the purpose of this equation I will use the average inflation for the period of 2.63% to compare what CPI tells me the rent should be today to what realestate.com tells me I will actually pay.
 To do this calculation requires a simple maths equation of $180 + 2.63% = $184.73 (this gives me the amount after rent increase for the first year according to CPI).
 I then take the $184.73 + 2.63% = $189.59 to get the second year increase and identify what I should be paying according to CPI by the third year and so on.
 The process must be continued 17 times to arrive at what should be the market price for this rental come 2017 in relation to what CPI tells me.
-FYI the short version of this equation is $180 + 55.52% equalling the grand total of rent that should be paid by 2017 of $279.94.
-Anyone out there still paying this for a 3 bedroom? (only a very few I suspect).
-In any case a look on realestate.com tells me that this property would now net a rent price of approximately $750 per week.

-What this tells me is that the CPI is completely off when it comes to being able to gauge true inflation in real terms even for one of the most essential items like housing, which I would think should rank high enough in the formula basket to give a good indication of where inflation is actually sitting.
-For fun try also using this formula on your electricity bill and again you will see how it falls short of being a good indicator of overall inflation within the economy you live.
-The sky-rocketing cost of living doesn’t lie but the CPI might when it relates to inflation.
-Now it is obvious that I don’t completely understand how CPI is calculated, but what I do understand from real-life experience is that it doesn’t relate well to how inflation is affecting me.
-I realise that the rebuttal for this will be something like my experience is too narrow and the CPI is looking more at the whole, to which I would counter with maybe that’s true but what use is it to me if it doesn’t correlate with my real life experience for isn’t its purpose to represent real life inflation in the economy?
+What this tells me is that the CPI is completely unreliable in real life terms when it comes to being able to gauge true inflation in real terms for one of the most essential items like housing.
+Which I would think should rank high enough in the formula basket to give a good indication of where inflation is actually sitting.
+For fun try also using this formula on your electricity bill and again you will find how it falls short.